Scholarships in the amount $2,500.00 will be awarded for international travel trips taking place spring and summer of 2017.

 Anonymous essays are to be no more than 1000 words, typed and double-spaced.
 Explain the value of an international trip, include individual and academic goals, and show ways in which traveling abroad would enhance and enrich these goals.
 Discussing ways in which previous WSCC classes have contributed to personal growth is also appropriate.
 In addition to these criteria, essays will be judged on overall impression, sincerity, and persuasiveness.
 Students should include their college and community activities and service, but avoid including any personal information that would identify them.

-Successful applicants will choose from one of the WSCC sponsored international travel trips approved for spring or summer, 2015.
-These trips will be determined by October 1, 2014.
-Other TnCIS trips are also eligible at this website: www.tncis.org The TnCIS trips for 2015 will be announced by October 1, 2014.
-Contact Eileen Bowers (423-318-2347) or Eileen.Bowers@ws.edu in Student Affairs with questions or concerns.
+Successful applicants will choose one of the WSCC approved international travel trips for spring or summer, 2017 or a trip with the Tennessee Consortium on International Studies (TnCIS).
+TnCIS trips are listed at this website: www.tncis.org These will be updated by October 1, 2016.
+Contact Eileen Bowers (423-318-2347) or Eileen.Bowers@ws.edu in Student Affairs for more information.

 Members of the International Fee Oversight Committee will judge essays anonymously to determine finalists.
 Student members of the committee who wish to enter the contest will be excused from judging and replaced by a student appointed by the Vice President of Student Affairs.
 Trip coordinators will also be excused from judging.

-The top fifteen applicants will be interviewed by judges before final decisions are reached.
-Interviews will take place in May 2014, the week following Commencement.
-Successful applicants will be contacted by mail during summer semester 2014.
+The top applicants will be interviewed by judges before final decisions are reached.
+Interviews will take place in early June 2016, the week following Commencement.
+Successful applicants will be contacted by mail during summer semester 2016.

 Amount of funds awarded will not cover all trip expenses.
 Scholarship recipients are responsible for additional expenses not covered by the scholarship amount.
 Passport, insurance and incidentals are solely the responsibility of the student.